Enjoy $10 off* September 2-30, 2019. Mondays-Wednesdays only. NO Whaley House offerings. Use promo code GGSD19.

-From the original native Indians to the Spanish and Mexican Settlers, the city has had its share of culture that has influenced its personality.
+From the original native indigenous Americans to the Spanish and Mexican Settlers, the city has had its share of culture that has influenced its personality.
 Within the beautiful boundaries of this southern California city, there’s also been an abundance of mystery, tragedy, darkness and ghosts.
 Read on here to learn about San Diego’s most infamous ghosts.

 It was sometime in the mid 1800s that Roger Whitaker, a local gambler who got in too deep with debtors, was caught cheating at a game of cards.
-To escape, he fled to what is now the Horton Grand Hotel and hid inside an armoire in room #309.
-Unfortunately, the thugs that were chasing him knew just where to find him and subsequently shot him to death.
+To escape, he fled to his room at the Horton Grand Hotel and hid inside an armoire in room #309.
+Unfortunately, the henchmen that were chasing him knew just where to find him and subsequently shot him to death.
 Since then, guests to the hotel have reported strange occurrences; so much so, that paranormal professionals have flocked to the historic hotel to investigate.
 From the lights turning on and off, the sounds of poker chips and playing cards appearing out of nowhere, it is safe to assume that the ghost of poor Roger is still lingering in room #309.
 The bed has been known to shake, objects have moved by unseen hands and the doors of the armoire have swung open in the middle of the night.

 Next time you’re in San Diego, make a reservation to stay at the Horton; maybe you’ll have an encounter with Roger.